 The research proposal is the most important part of your application.
 To prepare a competitive proposal, follow the proposal outline and application instructions carefully.
 Everyone who applies for URA and SURF awards should use the proposal outline as a guide and prepare a response to each section.
 However, since the nature of research varies among the sciences, humanities, and social sciences, please adapt the outline to your project and field of study.
-Sample proposals may be viewed at the Hamel Center office, 209 Hood House.
+Sample proposals may be viewed at the Hamel Center for Undergraduate Research.

 Many undergraduates are overwhelmed when they sit down to write the first draft of a research proposal, and for good reason.
 It's a task most students do not tackle until graduate school.
 Rest assured.
 You will have many resources to draw on as you craft your proposal; you need only take advantage of them.